ji-kapil/DSA-Questions/Data-Structure/README.md

 ### In Product Based company only ask few and popular data structure and according to thier needs....

-### *before starting the data structure you can understand the [Basic-Logic](https://github.com/ji-kapil/DSA-Questions/tree/main/Basic-Logic) of any programming languange..
+### *Before starting the data structure you can understand the [Basic-Logic](https://github.com/ji-kapil/DSA-Questions/tree/main/Basic-Logic) of any programming languange..
 In this sheet all data sturcture completed in java....*

 <br>